devdbrandy/coverage-slackify/README.md

 ## 📋 Prerequisites

-Before using Coverage-Slackify, make sure you have the following:
+Before using [coverage-slackify](https://www.npmjs.com/package/coverage-slackify), make sure you have the following:

 - A Slack webhook URL from your Slack workspace.
 - Istanbul or Jest coverage report can be generated for your project.